grafana/agent/docs/sources/static/set-up/install-agent-macos.md

 ## Before you begin

-Ensure that [Homebrew][] is installed on your machine.
+Ensure that [Homebrew][] is installed.

 {{% admonition type="note" %}}
 The default prefix for Homebrew on Intel is `/usr/local`.
 The default prefix for Homebrew on Apple Silicon is `/opt/Homebrew`.
-You can verify the default prefix by opening a terminal and typing `brew --prefix`.
+You can verify the default prefix for Homebrew on your computer by opening a terminal and typing `brew --prefix`.
 {{% /admonition %}}

 [Homebrew]: https://brew.sh